 Music and Family: First Connections

 As children, our first exposure to music is through our parents and primary caregivers.
 From the first lullabies used to soothe us, to the educational songs used to teach us foundational skills, music helps us to connect with the people around us.
 The bonds forged through music connect us with our family, but this connection can extend to strangers as well.
-A recent study found that children as young as four and five years old prefer companions who like the same type of music as they do.
+A study on shared cultural knowledge found that children as young as four and five years old prefer companions who like the same type of music as they do.
 This research shows that the shared experience of listening to music and dancing helps us cultivate relationships and makes us more likely to have positive associations with the people who share our musical preferences.

 While brands would be hard pressed to form the same kinds of bonds with people that family members do, they can still harness the goodwill that shared musical experiences give.
 By forming a genuine, mutually beneficial partnership with an artist, a brand can participate in the communal musical experience with the artist and the target audience, forming an authentic bond between the three, and fostering positive perceptions of the brand.